Effective Date: July 23, 2021

 We will respond to such requests in accordance with the requirements of applicable data protection and privacy laws.
 Please note that in order to fulfil your request, we may need you to provide certain personal data to verify your identity.
 Depending upon applicable data protection and privacy law, individuals may also designate an authorized agent to exercise these rights on their behalf.

 iCIMS reserves the right to update or change this Employee Privacy Notice from time to time.
-If we make material changes to this Employee Privacy Notice, we will post it to our Employee Handbook prior to or at the time of the change becoming effective.
+If we make material changes to this Employee Privacy Notice, we will post it to our Employee Handbook and the applicable sections of our Website prior to or at the time of the change becoming effective.
 We ask that you review the Employee Privacy Notice periodically to stay informed about any updates or changes that we may have made.

 You can see when this Employee Privacy Notice was last updated by checking the “Effective Date” displayed at the top of this Employee Privacy Notice.